brettinternet/brettinternet.github.io/content/ai/_index.md

 ### Surgical updates

+AI can accomplish more sophisticated tasks when it's steered towards a very specific context.
 I have a coworker that calls these "surgical updates".
 This is where you pave a precise path for the agent to make specific changes.
 You might build up a context from a discovery or planning stage with an agent.
 In large enterprise codebases, this is how you manage context.

 <!-- https://x.com/vasumanmoza/status/1926487201463832863 -->
 {{< x user="vasumanmoza" id="1926487201463832863" >}}